Shopify/shopify_app/docs/shopify_app/authentication.md

 for detailed implementation)

 ### OAuth callback

->️ **Note:** In Shopify App version 8.4.0, we have extracted the callback logic in its own controller.
-If you are upgrading from a version older than 8.4.0 the callback action and related helper methods were defined in `ShopifyApp::SessionsController` ==> you will have to extend `ShopifyApp::CallbackController` instead and port your logic to the new controller.

 Shopify will redirect the merchant back to your app's callback URL once they approve the app installation.
 Upon completing the OAuth flow, Shopify calls the app at `ShopifyApp.configuration.login_callback_url`.
 (This was provided to Shopify in the OAuth begin URL parameters)